ryedin/site/_development/convox-proxy.md

 ### Example

-Let's say we want to proxy from port 8000 on our local machine to port 80 of the `counter` service:
+Let's say we want to proxy from port 8000 on our local machine to port 80 of the `counter` service in our [example repo](https://github.com/convox-examples/flask):

 First get the service endpoint by running `convox apps info`: